 The foundations for our eco policy were firmly set in 1988 with the construction of our earth sheltered eco building known as “the berm house”.
 It was designed by my Dad, Peter and seven years later in 1995, the building was officially recognised as being the 2nd lowest energy building in Europe.
 Perhaps the greatest achievement was the fact that this award was won in an era when the concept of “low energy” was given little consideration.
 The berm house was built, not with a view of saving the planet, but with a view to providing us with an additional accommodation annexe which was sympathetic to it’s countryside surroundings but most importantly had very low running costs.
 Our initial concept of an eco policy which we later applied to the main house

 Here are some of the measures that we took to improve energy efficiency at Caer Llan:

 - The berm house

 - Complete electrical survey to assess exact room by room usage.
-Data was gained using a clamp metre at distribution boards.
 High electric use areas and equipment were therefore easily identified and steps were put in place to manage usage (timers for instance or turning off the bar coolers and fridges during a quiet week).